 - Supports fertility longevity, helpful for couples 40+

 Studies Show Positive Benefits of TCM Formulas Including Rehmannia for Infertility

 TCM practitioners almost always use traditional formulas passed down through generations to treat their patients.
 They rarely rely on single herbs alone.
 Rehmannia is often combined with other herbs to treat infertility, depending on the traditional diagnosis of the patient.
-A variety of studies, including case studies have shown positive benefits of this herb, in combination with other TCM herbs, for treating a variety of serious fertility problems.
-TCM practitioners have reported success with use of Rehmannia in traditional Chinese formulas to treat the following conditions:
+A variety of studies, including case studies, have shown positive benefits of this herb in combination with other TCM herbs, for treating a variety of serious fertility problems.
+TCM practitioners have reported success with the use of Rehmannia in traditional Chinese formulas to treat the following conditions:

 - Premature ovarian failure

 - Recurrent miscarriage